cengc13/DATA1030_final_project/README.md

 # Using Machine Learning to Estimate the Energy Performance of Residential Buildings #

-This final project aims to develop regression and classification models to evaluate the energy efficiencyof residential buildings.
-Given eight features of a building, we hope to predict the corresponding *heat loading* and *cool loading*.
+This final project aims to develop regression models to evaluate the energy efficiency of residential buildings.
+Given eight features of a building, we hope to predict the corresponding efficiency that is characterized by two output variables, *heat loading* and *cool loading*.
+We also highlight the important features to provide potential guidelines for the design of energy-efficient residential buildings.

 ## Packages